Step-by-Step Guide: How to Easily Buy an ETF on Interactive Brokers

 How much does it cost to convert currency on IB?

-Converting currency on IB will cost you 2 USD, regardless of the amount.
+Converting currency manually will cost 0.002% of the conversion, with a minimum of 2 USD.
+Unless you are converting very high amounts, you can assume that you will pay 2 USD per conversion.
 For medium to considerable amounts, this is very cheap.
 But you should avoid converting tiny amounts.

 Are the fees the same for each IB interface?